-During machining, mist is produced by the interaction of the fluid with the moving parts.
+During machining, oil mist is produced by the interaction of the fluid with the moving parts.
 When liquid hits fast moving parts, it is thrown back and dispersed as fine droplets.
+The gaseous state of any liquid is formed as molecules leave (evaporate from) the surface of the liquid.
+The evaporation increases with low boiling point of the liquid and increased temperature of the fluid.
+In water based emulsion the evaporation will increase the humidity in the plant.
 The generation of mists are mainly depending on:

 - Higher speed of tool = higher generation of mist

 - The volume, rate and point of delivery of metal working fluid to the cutting edge

 - Higher temperatures of the workpiece = higher generation of oil smoke